-- Recording: Quitclaim deeds in Idaho require recording with the Idaho County Clerk or Office of the Recorder of the county where the property is located.
-Find the county’s contact information on this list.
+Quitclaim deeds in Idaho require recording with the Idaho County Clerk and Recorder in the county where the property is.
+Find the county’s contact information.

-- Language: Per § 55-612 a quitclaim deed in Idaho cannot contain the word “grant” as this implies a guarantee.
-Instead, it can use the word “convey.”
+Per Idaho Statutes § 55-612, a quitclaim deed in Idaho cannot contain the word “grant” as this implies a guarantee.

-- Signing: Per § 55-805, Idaho quitclaim deeds require the grantor’s signature to be in front of a notary public.
+Per Idaho Statutes § 55-805, Idaho quitclaim deeds require the grantor’s signature to be acknowledged by a notary public.

-- Filing fee: Each county in Idaho has a filing fee for quitclaim deeds, so check with the County Clerk’s Office to learn the fee for your county.
+Each county in Idaho requires recording or filing fees (Idaho Statutes § 31-3205) for quitclaim deeds, so check with the County Clerk and Recorder’s Office to learn the fee for your county.